cbergmeir/cc2425/session4/README.md

     image: docker://nginx
 ```

-This will pull a container nginx.sif into a nginx context folder:
+This will pull a container nginx.sif into an nginx context folder:
 ```
 ├── nginx                    (- created if it doesn't exist │   └── nginx.sif            (- named according to the instance